-We have experienced growth in recent years.
-If we fail to manage our growth effectively, we may be unable to execute our business plan and may experience future weaknesses in our internal controls.
-We have expanded our overall business in the past few years.
-In order to achieve our business objectives, we will need to continue to expand our business and add additional qualified personnel.
-Such expansion has placed and is expected to continue to place, a significant strain on our managerial, administrative, operational, financial and other resources.
-If we are unable to successfully manage our growth, our business, financial condition and results of operations will be adversely affected.
+We have experienced a decline in our net sales and contract revenues over the last several quarters.
+If we fail to manage this decline effectively, we may be unable to execute our business plan and may experience future weaknesses in our operating results.
+We have expanded our overall business in the past few years; however, we experienced a reduction in our net sales and contract revenues over the last several quarters.
+Based on our business objectives, and in order to resume expanding, we will need to continue to add additional qualified personnel, and invest in additional research and development and sales and marketing activities.
+Our past expansion has placed, and future expansion is expected to place, a significant strain on our managerial, administrative, operational, financial and other resources.
+If we are unable manage these activities successfully, our growth, our business, our financial condition and our results of operations could continue to be adversely affected.